 In discharging his or her obligations, an individual director may engage outside advisors, at the expense of the Corporation, in appropriate circumstances and subject to the approval of the Governance and Nominating Committee.
 In addition, any committee of the Board has the authority to engage outside advisors without prior approval of the Governance and Nominating Committee.

 The Board shall be responsible for the selection of a Chair of the Board following receipt of the recommendation of the Governance and Nominating Committee.
-A Lead Director shall be appointed where the Chair of the Board is not independent or at any other time the Board determines that the appointment of a Lead Director is appropriate.
-At the recommendation of the Governance and Nominating Committee, the Board shall regularly review the position descriptions for the Chair of the Board and the Lead Director.
-The Lead Director shall be the Chair of the Governance and Nominating Committee.
+At the recommendation of the Governance and Nominating Committee, the Board shall regularly review the position descriptions for the Chair of the Board.

 Information and data that is important to the Board’s understanding of the businesses of the Corporation should be distributed to and reviewed by the Board on a timely basis in advance of the meetings.
 Management should make every attempt to see that this material is as brief as possible while still providing the information relevant to proposed Board discussion.
 Care should be taken to ensure that the Board is not called upon too late in the decision making process.